Events Search and Views Navigation

 Upcoming Events › Exhibitions

 Events List Navigation

-This exciting exhibit features approximately sixty works of art from the Joyce Kaser Collection.
+This exciting exhibit features approximately fifty works of art from the Joyce Kaser Collection.
 Southwest of Eden: The Art of Adam and Eve examines the various ways in which New Mexican artists and others visually portray these two famous figures as well as the flora and fauna in their surroundings.
 For example, how many apples are featured, or are they pomegranates?
 Is the serpent male or female?
-Is it animal or human, or half-and half?
-Is Eve always the instigator, or is Adam assuming some responsibility?
-Situated in the NHCC Art Museum’s highly popular community gallery, Southwest of Eden invites the visitor to take a closer look at the imagery, symbolism and the story of what happened in the garden.
+Is it animal or human, or half and half?
+Is Eve always the instigator or is Adam assuming some responsibility?
+Situated in the NHCC Art Museum’s highly popular community gallery, Southwest of Eden invites the visitor to take a closer look at the imagery, symbolism and story of what happened in the garden.

 Camina el Autor showcases the extraordinary work of Guaman Poma; explores the history of the indigenous people of Peru, Andean civilization, and Spanish conquest; and broadens our understanding of Peruvian culture and history.The digital images and accompanying texts have been provided to the NHCC by the Peruvian Ministry of Foreign Affairs, with assistance from the Consulate General of Peru in Denver.
 The NHCC has curated these (398 fullpage drawings) to present a vibrant and informative exhibit that encourages learning, discovery, and contemplation.
 Exhibit programming will include talks and lectures; book readings; graphic novel, zine, and animation workshops for teens; bilingual story hours; and more.

 For more information, contact: Cassandra Osterloh, NHCC Librarian, firstname.lastname@example.org, (505) 383-4708.